 - Carried out litter/waste audit on beach and sea.

 - Placed dustbins on the three beaches.
 The dustbins and beaches get cleaned daily.
-The dustbins have been placed in pairs to introduce waste segregation which will be implemented at the end of Year 2.
+The dustbins have been placed in pairs to introduce waste segregation which will be implemented at a later stage.

 - Several awareness programs have been carried out by Save the Beach, targeted for different ages and groups, including the opening of a Look & Learn Centre.
 Plans have been made to strengthen the learning centre.
 Please check with the blog and social media sites for details.

 - Placed buoys on the reef along with safety ropes for snorkelers